• Title or Question

 If you are experiencing anxiety or if you're interested in learning more about any of the services offered by Austin Counseling and Trauma Specialists, reach out to us today to get started on the road to healing.

-Yes, remote telehealth counseling is an excellent way to provide care for clients who may not be able to access traditional in-office counseling.
+Yes, remote telehealth counseling or virtual sessiosn are an excellent way to provide care for clients who may not be able to access traditional in-office counseling.
 Telehealth can eliminate barriers to counseling in that those in rural areas can gain access to a broader range of counselors and specialities that may not be available in their area.
 Telehealth also reduces time off by not having to drive to sessions.
 It may even save money by not using fuel to drive.
 Finally, telehealth also allows more flexiblity for scheduling sessions due to travel time.

 Austin Counseling and Trauma Specialists offers a wide range of services that are delivered through telehealth technology.
 This includes individual, couples, and some group counseling sessions.